Not all employment advisors are created equal.

 “In the case of an unregulated advocate, without the expenses and obligations carried by qualified and registered professionals, a rate of $350 was not reasonable for the purposes of the Authority’s assessment of costs.”

 It also pointed out that the “fluctuating” hourly rates were substantially higher than the applicable legal aid rates for employment advocates.
 The legal aid payable to an employment advocate for the matter would have amounted to $2,531.

-The investigation hearing took a full day, although the Authority said it could if Ms Lucas’ briefs and statement of the problem had been properly prepared, have taken only a half-day.
+The investigation hearing took a full day, although the Authority said it could have taken only a half-day if the advocate’s briefs and statement of the problem had been properly prepared.
 Taking all of these factors into account, the employer was ordered to pay Ms Lucas $2,250 towards her actual costs.

 It is vital to get informed advice about the legal merits of a claim, and what the realistic prospects of success might be.
 As the Authority said, cases must be “conducted in ways that are…proportionate to the likely compensation award”, otherwise you can, like the applicant in this case, find yourself out of pocket even though you might have notionally “won” the case.

-For practical and experienced advice, contact our Wellington employment lawyers 0n o4 472 0020.
+For practical and experienced advice, contact our employment lawyers on 04 472 0020.

 See more here: